banool/recreation-gov-campsite-checker/README.md

 You'll want to make the app on another account (like a bot account), not your own, so you get notified when the tweet goes out.

 I left my API keys in here but don't exploit them ty thanks.

+**Thanks to https://github.com/bri-bri/yosemite-camping for getting me most of the way there for the old version.**